civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 50

-The Minister must establish the following rosters:
+  **(1)** The Minister must establish the following rosters:

     a roster of persons who may be appointed as members of a review panel established under any of the following:

     section `41`,

     subsection `44`(1),

     subsection `47`(1),

     an agreement, arrangement or document referred to in section `42`;

     a roster of persons who are members of the Canadian Nuclear Safety Commission and who may be appointed as members of a review panel established under subsection `44`(1);

     a roster of persons who are commissioners under the `Canadian Energy Regulator Act` and who may be appointed as members of a review panel established under subsection `47`(1).

+  **(2)** In establishing a roster under paragraph (1)(b), the Minister must consult with the Minister of Natural Resources or the member of the Queen's Privy Council for Canada that the Governor in Council designates as the Minister for the purposes of the `Nuclear Safety and Control Act`.

+  **(3)** In establishing a roster under paragraph (1)(c), the Minister must consult with the member of the Queen's Privy Council for Canada that the Governor in Council designates as the Minister for the purposes of the `Canadian Energy Regulator Act`.

 ### Section 51